Beggars and Choosers (How the Politics of Choice Shapes Adoption, Abortion, and Welfare in the United States)

 In Beggars and Choosers, Solinger shows how historical distinctions between women of color and white women, between poor and middle-class women, were used in new ways during the era of "choice."
 Politicians and policy makers began to exclude certain women from the class of "deserving mothers" by using the language of choice to create new public policies concerning everything from Medicaid funding for abortions to family tax credits, infertility treatments, international adoption, teen pregnancy, and welfare.
 Solinger argues that the class-and-race-inflected guarantee of "choice" is a shaky foundation on which to build our notions of reproductive freedom.
 Her impassioned argument is for reproductive rights as human rights--as a basis for full citizenship status for women.

-Unlike Amazon and other retailers who may also offer Beggars and Choosers (How the Politics of Choice Shapes Adoption, Abortion, and Welfare in the United States) books on their website, we specialize in large quantities and provide personal service, from trusted, experienced, friendly people in Portland, Oregon.
-We offer a Price Match Guarantee, and QuickQuote form, to make purchasing quick and easy.
+While major retailers like Amazon may carry Beggars and Choosers (How the Politics of Choice Shapes Adoption, Abortion, and Welfare in the United States), we specialize in bulk book sales and offer personalized service from our friendly, book-smart team based in Portland, Oregon.
+We’re proud to offer a Price Match Guarantee and a streamlined ordering experience from people who truly care.

 Product Details